Preserving Semantics in Textual Adversarial Attacks: Method

 where $\cdot$ represents the dot product between vectors in $\mathbb{R}^p$ and $\|\cdot\|$ is the $L_2$ norm in $\mathbb{R}^p$.
 For a threshold $\epsilon$, $S$ and $S^*$ will be considered to have the same meaning if $\text{Sim}(S, S^*) > \epsilon$.

-The classification model that we used is fastText \citep{fasttext}.
+The classification model that we used is fastText \cite{fasttext}.
 However, it is important to note that any other classification model can be used instead.
 We decided to use fastText due to its many advantages.
 Firstly, fastText classifiers allow us to create sentence vectors rather quickly with a reasonable performance for the given task.
 Secondly, we can reduce the dimensionality of the vector space.
 This way we can put more information into fewer dimensions, which results in a more efficient space storage.
-The classifier selection and training process are key to achieving a robust solution with high-quality results.
-We begin to train classifiers on Natural Language Inference (NLI) datasets like SNLI \citep{snli}, cola, rte and sst2 \citep{glue}, to help SPE eliminate the problem of vocabulary words.
-We have further extended this selection with classifiers trained on more downstream tasks such as emotion classification CARER, Yelp reviews and Stack Overflow questions classification \citep{saravia-etal-2018-carer,zhangCharacterlevelConvolutionalNetworks2015, stack_over_flow}.
-This should help our approach to map words with a different meaning to different vectors.
-However, it is possible that for other purposes than adversarial attacks, a more optimal set of classifiers could be found.
-We then took the sentence embeddings from each classifier and averaged them into one.
-This process is illustrated in Figure \ref{fig:metric_concept}

-Furthermore, we show that our approach can better distinguish between a text with opposite and similar meanings than others that use limited supervision.
-This is illustrated on the previously remarked example in Table \ref{table:use_spe}, where SPE achieves a much larger difference in cosine similarity, which is much more indicative of the real meaning of the sentence.
+Our method is highly flexible and can be adapted to any task depending on the selection of supervised classifiers.
+Embedding from each classifier is averaged into one, which helps to reduce noise and improve the overall accuracy of a model by smoothing out the influence of any individual data points that may be outliers or contain errors.
+This process is illustrated in Figure \ref{fig:metric_concept}.

-As mentioned above, the use of fastText classifiers allows us to achieve a reduced real-time complexity of SPE compared to USE \citep{USE} or BERTScore \citep{zhangBERTScoreEvaluatingText2020}.
-SPE only needs to perform 7 matrix multiplication operations (because we implement 7 fastText classifiers) with small matrices due to the classifiers hidden layer dimension equal to 10.
-This is a marginal difference compared to the computations executed by USE \citep{USE}, which performs the operations with 512-dimensional vectors and, therefore, very large matrices.
+As mentioned above, the use of fastText classifiers allows us to achieve a reduced real-time complexity of SPE compared to USE \cite{USE} or BERTScore \cite{zhangBERTScoreEvaluatingText2020}.
+SPE only needs to perform $N$ matrix multiplication operations (because we implement $N$ fastText classifiers) with small matrices due to the classifiers hidden layer dimension equal to $H$, which is usually a small number e.g. 10.
+This is a marginal difference compared to the computations executed by USE \cite{USE}, which performs the operations with $H$-dimensional vectors, where $H$ equals 512 and therefore very large matrices.

 The final time complexity to compute the sentence representation using SPE is defined as follows:

-where $V_{i}$ is the vocabulary size for i-th classifier and $H_{i}$ is the size of the hidden layer for i-th classifier.
+where $V$ is the length of the sentence and $H_{i}$ is the size of the hidden layer for the i-th classifier.